-What it actually means: All these terms indicate how interest accrues on your debt or adds on to your savings.
+What it actually means: All these basic financial terms indicate how interest accrues on your debt or adds on to your savings.
 But APR is a more comprehensive term than interest rate, and APY is the most comprehensive of all.

-APY goes a step further by indicating how that interest compounds, whether on a daily, weekly, or monthly basis.
+APY goes a step further by indicating how that interest compounds, whether on a daily, weekly or monthly basis.
 Because APY takes compounding interest into account, it’s usually a higher number than APR and interest rate.